 Many people are now exchanging their dowdy lifestyle back home for the beautiful sub-tropical climate enjoyed here, and with the renewed confidence, wealth, and aspirations of Europe’s forty, fifty and sixty something’s, there is ongoing demand for property in Tenerife, particularly in the South around Playa de las Americas.
-However there are many subtle differences in the way property is transacted in Spain and its islands and the term “Caveat Emptor” (buyer beware) should be foremost in your mind if buying property in any foreign country.
+However there are many subtle differences in the way property is transacted in Spain and its islands so it is important to do your homework in advance and ensure that you have experienced professionals helping to guide your purchase.

 How is Property sold?
-Most property is sold, as in the U.K., through Estate Agents, and usually offered through a number of different agents (so it’s worth checking to see if the same property is being offered at a lower price with a different agent).
+Most property is sold, as in the U.K., through Estate Agents.
 When you see an advert or find a property you would like to view on an agents’ website, you can visit the property with the agent’s representative, and if you are interested in purchasing, make an offer to the Estate Agent.
-Property owners here generally know the value of their property but these days a lot of negotiation normally takes place with the Estate Agent mediating the negotiation.
+Property owners here generally know the value of their property but some negotiation normally takes place with the Estate Agent mediating.
 It is very common here for properties to be sold furnished and one other thing to note is that there is no formal survey system here so you need largely to use your own judgement on the condition of the property.
-Remember building standards have improved dramatically here in the last 10 - 15 years or so, therefore a newer property is probably more likely to be free of unforeseen problems.

 And after I pay the 10%?
 Having paid your 10% what now?
 Well your Lawyer and / or Estate Agent should immediately apply for a “Nota Simple” from the local Land Registry.
 This is a document which tells the lawyer if there are any charges, mortgages or embargos on the property.
-REMEMBER, IN SPAIN, ANY MORTGAGES OR CHARGES OUTSTANDING WHEN YOU BUY THE PROPERTY BECOME YOURS!
-Assuming all is well, the Estate Agent or the Solicitor will draw up the “compraventa” (purchase and sale agreement) and this needs to be signed by you, and the sellers as soon as possible.
+Assuming all is well, the Estate Agent or the Solicitor will draw up the private contract of purchase and sale and this needs to be signed by you and the sellers as soon as possible.
 It would be normal for the contract to be written in Spanish, but most good Estate Agents or Lawyers will provide a side by side translation in your language.
 If you have any doubt about what you are signing, don’t!
 After signing be clear that if you fail to complete the transaction in the agreed time, you may lose all of your deposit.